timescale/tobs/chart/README.md

 The recommended way to deploy tobs is through the [CLI tool](/cli).
 However, we also support helm deployments that do not use the CLI.

-The following command will install Prometheus, TimescaleDB, Timescale-Prometheus Connector, and Grafana into your Kubernetes cluster:
+The following command will install Prometheus, TimescaleDB, Promscale Connector, and Grafana into your Kubernetes cluster:
 ```
 helm repo add timescale https://charts.timescale.com/